-Third up in our ones-to-watch fashion week countdown is the clever, colourful new kid on the block, Shrimps.
+Shrimps is the clever, colourful, new kid on the block.
 It's so fluffy, I'm gonna die!
 IT'S SO FLUFFY!

 Shrimps, real name Hannah Weiland, is effortlessly cool, colourful and an exciting talent to look out for.
 Her bold and bright faux-fur coats have already caught the eyes of many a fashionista and are brightening up the streets of London.
 The witty designer and her designs are one of the hot picks of young London talent!
 We catch up to talk black humour, colourful coats and the faux fur industry.